mwaterfall/MWFeedParser/README.markdown

 `MWFeedInfo` and `MWFeedItem` contains properties (title, link, summary, etc.) that will hold the parsed data.
 View `MWFeedInfo.h` and `MWFeedItem.h` for more information.

-*Important* There are some occasions where feeds do not contain some information, such as titles, links or summaries.
+***Important:*** There are some occasions where feeds do not contain some information, such as titles, links or summaries.
 Before using any data, you should check to see if that data exists:

 	NSString *title = item.title ? item.title : @"[No Title]";
 	NSString *link = item.link ? item.link : @"[No Link]";